PickYourOwn.org

 Answers to Common Questions

-What did I do wrong if my jars spoil?
+Q. What did I do wrong if my jars spoil?

-Tomatoes are a low acid fruit - adding lemon juice helps, processing at least 35 minutes in the water bath canner, or better still, using a pressure canner almost eliminates spoilage.
-If you don't have a pressure canner, you must boost the acid level of the sauce, by adding 2 tablespoons of lemon juice or 1/2 teaspoon of citric acid per quart of sauce.
+Tomatoes are a borderline acid / low acid fruit (see this page about tomato acidity for more information) - adding lemon juice helps, processing according to the specified times (determined by the USDA) in the water bath canner almost eliminates spoilage.
+You should boost the acid level of the sauce, by adding 2 tablespoons of lemon juice or 1/2 teaspoon of citric acid per quart of sauce. (or half that, for pint jars)

-My question is about salsa.
+Q. My question is about salsa.
 I was going to borrow a pressure cooker to make salsa this year (for the first time).
-My grandma told me that I didn\'t need the pressure cooker, I could just make salsa using the "inversion" method like I did the blueberry jam.
+My grandma told me that I didn't need the pressure cooker, I could just make salsa using the "inversion" method like I did the blueberry jam.
 Can I do this?

-Well, Grandma may be sweet, but a lot of her generation died of cancer from smoking, heart attacks from eating too much saturated fat...
+A. Well, Grandma may be sweet, but a lot of her generation died of cancer from smoking, heart attacks from eating too much saturated fat...
 And food poisoning! :) Jam should get 5 minutes in the boiling water bath, too.

 Tomatoes have enough acid to require only a water bath for processing; but by the time you add the other ingredients which have no acidity, you've got a food that can spoil easily.
 That's why most salsa recipes include a couple of cups of vinegar or lemon juice (both very acidic).

-Even so, a pressure canner affords greater safety that a boiling water bath, and is more versatile.
+Even so, a Pressure Canner affords greater safety that a boiling water bath, and is more versatile.
 But if you follow my recipe and use vinegar or lemon juice as stated in the recipe, the boiling water bath will work fine.

 And let Grandma make the cookies rather than the preserves! :)